rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 1. Identify a thing with a version
 2. Look up the current version
 3. Look up the latest version
-4. Evaluate urgency
+4. Evaluate urgency of update
-5. Evaluate risk
+5. Evaluate risk of update

 ----